Essential Paper Piecing Skills for Beginning Quilters

 However, they add instant pizzazz with a bit of gentle care.

-Use my 'secret' pressing technique (link opens in a new window) to help you create wonderfully flat blocks even at reduced iron temperatures.
+Use my 'secret' pressing technique to help you create wonderfully flat blocks even at reduced iron temperatures.

 As long as you're mindful of the differences and the fabrics are about the same thickness as your quilting cotton, you'll be just fine.